getgrav/grav-learn/pages/2/06.forms/02.forms/04.reference-form-actions/doc.md

         operation: create
 [/codesh]

+Saved submissions may contain private data.
+Confirm that your web server blocks their URLs, including when nginx serves static files in front of Apache.
+If your host exposes `.txt` but blocks `.dat`, `extension: dat` is an interim option; test it with harmless data first.
+Extensions on `security.uploads_dangerous_extensions` are rejected, so changing to `yaml` or `json` may make the save action fail.
+See [User Folder Exposure](/security/user-folder-exposure) for the server-side protections required.

 If you leave `body` out entirely, it defaults to `forms/data.save.txt.twig`.
 That template is provided by the Form plugin, and a theme can override it with its own `templates/forms/data.save.txt.twig`.
 Use it rather than `forms/data.txt.twig` for saved files: `forms/data.txt.twig` is HTML-escaped because it also gets included into HTML email bodies, which would store `Tom &amp; Jerry` instead of `Tom & Jerry` in the saved file.

 > [!WARNING]